yyk-hub/chat-ui/README.md

 # CEO Shop (Pi Network E-Commerce App)

+This project is proprietary and not open-source.
+Unauthorized use or redistribution is prohibited.

 A web-based **e-commerce application** integrated with **Pi Network payments**, deployed on **Cloudflare Pages** with a backend running on **Render**.

 The app supports both **Sandbox (development)** and **Production** environments for Pi Network User-to-App payments.